 Time spent in an airport is nothing if not stressful.
 From luggage allowances to long queues, crowds and your children running riot.
 Take the edge off and book yourself in at an airport lounge.
 Not only do you avoid the anxieties of the airport, but you can treat yourself to perks like bubbles and a massage.
 Make time fly before you fly and get Netflix up on their speedy WiFi.

 However you choose to use your airport lounge pass, you’re certain to feel more calm before take-off.
-Yes, it might just save you money, but more importantly it also gives you a priceless start to your holiday.
+Yes, it might just save you money, but most importantly it also helps give you a great start to your holiday.